Déclaration de transparence relative à l'esclavage moderne

 Code de conduite des fournisseurs

 The Supplier Code of Conduct sets forth standards - in addition to all relevant laws, regulations, and conventions - that apply to suppliers, their production facilities, sub-suppliers, or subcontractors.
 Nos fournisseurs doivent adhérer à ces normes et faire en sorte que tous leurs employés des pays où nous exerçons nos activités en soient informés.
-The Supplier Code of Conduct is based on core ILO Conventions, the Universal Declaration of Human Rights and Principles 1-6 of the United Nations Global Compact.
+The Supplier Code of Conduct is based on respecting core ILO Conventions, the Universal Declaration of Human Rights and Principles 1-6 of the United Nations Global Compact.

 Autres politiques